-- 229. Temporary Assistance to Needy Families Time-limited public financial assistance program that replaced Aid to Families with Dependent Children that provides a cash grant to qualified adults and children. - 230.
-Third-Party Liability (TPL) Any person, institution, corporation, insurance company, public, private, or governmental entity who is or may be liable in contract, tort, or otherwise by law or equity to pay all or part of the medical cost of injury, disease, or disability of a Member or to Medicaid. - 231.
+- 228. Temporary Assistance to Needy Families Time-limited public financial assistance program that replaced Aid to Families with Dependent Children that provides a cash grant to qualified adults and children. - 229.
+Third-Party Liability (TPL) Any person, institution, corporation, insurance company, public, private, or governmental entity who is or may be liable in contract, tort, or otherwise by law or equity to pay all or part of the medical cost of injury, disease, or disability of a Member or to Medicaid. - 230.
 Transitions of Care The movement of Members between healthcare practitioners, settings, and home as their conditions and care needs change.
-For example, a Member might receive care from a PCP or specialist in an outpatient setting, then transition to a hospital physician and nursing team during an

-- inpatient admission before moving to another care team at a SNF. - 232.
-United States of America means the several States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, America Samoa and the Northern Mariana Islands. - 233.
-Urgent Care The diagnosis and treatment of medical conditions which are serious or acute but pose no immediate threat to life or health but which require medical attention within 24 hours. - 234.
-Utilization Management Program (UMP) The requirements and processes established by a Health Plan to ensure Members have equitable access to care, and to manage the use of limited resources for maximum effectiveness of care provided to Members. - 235.
+For example, a Member might receive care from a PCP or specialist in an outpatient setting, then transition to a hospital physician and nursing team during an inpatient admission before moving to another care team at a SNF. - 231.
+Urgent Care The diagnosis and treatment of medical conditions which are serious or acute but pose no immediate threat to life or health but which require medical attention within 24 hours. - 232.
+Utilization Management Program (UMP) The requirements and processes established by a Health Plan to ensure Members have equitable access to care, and to manage the use of limited resources for maximum effectiveness of care provided to Members. - 233.
 Value-Added Services Under the federal Medicaid managed care rules (42 CFR §438.3[e][1][i]), services that are not covered under the State Plan, but that a Health Plan chooses to spend capitation dollars on to improve quality of care and/or reduce costs.
 Value-added services seek to improve quality and health outcomes, and/or reduce costs by reducing the need for more expensive care.
-The cost of value-added services cannot be included in the capitation rates; it can, however, be included in the numerator of the MLR if it is part of a quality initiative. - 236.
-Value-Based Payment (VBP) An approach to payment reform that links provider reimbursement to improved performance or that aligns payment with quality and efficiency.
+The cost of value-added services cannot be included in the capitation rates; it can, however, be included in the numerator of the MLR if it is part of a quality initiative.

+- 234. Value-Based Payment (VBP) An approach to payment reform that links provider reimbursement to improved performance or that aligns payment with quality and efficiency.
 This form of payment holds Healthcare Providers accountable for both the cost and quality of care they provide.
-VBP strives

-- to reduce inappropriate care and to identify and reward the highest performing providers.
-VBP may include but not be limited to different reimbursement strategies such as FFS with incentives for performance, capitation payment to providers with assigned responsibility for Member care, or a hybrid model. - 237.
+VBP strives to reduce inappropriate care and to identify and reward the highest performing providers.
+VBP may include but not be limited to different reimbursement strategies such as FFS with incentives for performance, capitation payment to providers with assigned responsibility for Member care, or a hybrid model. - 235.
 Waste Overutilization of services or other practices that do not improve health outcomes and result in unnecessary costs.
-Generally not caused by criminally negligent actions but rather the misuse of resources. - 238.
-Whole-Person Care Whole-person care addresses the health, behavioral health, psycho-social, and social services needs of a Member in a person-centered manner with the goals of improved health outcomes and more efficient and effective use of resources. - 239.
+Generally not caused by criminally negligent actions but rather the misuse of resources. - 236.
+Whole-Person Care Whole-person care addresses the health, behavioral health, psycho-social, and social services needs of a Member in a person-centered manner with the goals of improved health outcomes and more efficient and effective use of resources. - 237.
 Z Codes A category of International Classification of Diseases (ICD)-10 codes (Z00-Z99) used to identify persons with potential health risks related to socioeconomic and psychosocial circumstances.
 Z codes are not procedure codes and may be used in any healthcare setting.